 - Acts of the National Bank of the Kyrgyz Republic, of the Central Commission for elections and referenda,

 - Normative legal acts of state authorities with delegated powers to legislate,

 - Normative legal acts of representative bodies of local self-government authorities.

 The government of the Kyrgyz Republic has a right to delegate a part of their right-creative powers to subordinated bodies if it does not contradict the Constitution and laws of the Kyrgyz Republic.

 In the case of discrepancy of the law or other normative legal act of the Kyrgyz Republic, then concluded international contracts in which the Kyrgyz Republic participates, or rules of generally accepted norms of international law established by these contracts and norms are applied.

 The authority of a conventional law 'adat' has been restored by the Law on Courts of Aksakals of July 5, 2002 in Kyrgyzstan.
 The law allows establishing courts of aksakals (elders) and defines their basic requirements to their composition and competence.
 However, the institution plays rather a limited and complimentary role to the courts of law.

 Civil-law relations are regulated by the Civil Code of the Kyrgyz Republic.
 The Civil Code follows the Model Civil Code authorized by the Inter-Parliamentary Assembly of the state-participants of the CIS.

-The New Civil Code of the Kyrgyz Republic consists of the following divisions: general statements and regulations of civil-legal relationships; the law of property and other proprietary interests; obligatory rights including separate kinds of insurance; the law of intellectual property; inheritance law; application of norms of international and private law to civil and legal relationships.
+The New Civil Code of the Kyrgyz Republic consists of the following sections: general statements and regulations of civil-legal relationships; the law on property and other proprietary interests; obligatory rights including separate types of insurance; the law of intellectual property; inheritance law; application of norms of international and private law to civil and legal relationships.

 The administration of justice in Kyrgyzstan is exercised only by courts.